LAMECH9/TakaTech_AI/README.md

 ## 1. What problem are you solving?

 Agricultural markets in Kenya generate massive Food waste that is poorly managed, leading to:

+-**Unemployment:** Lack of job opportunities among kenyan youth and women
 - **Environmental Impact:** Methane emissions from decomposing waste
 - **Economic Loss:** Valuable organic matter is discarded
 - **Sustainability Gap:** Lack of circular economy systems